ssp21/ssp21-spec/ssp21.md

 Mode specific interfaces are defined in the next two sections.
 The term *interface* is used to describe an abstract implemenation consisting of both data and functions that operate on the data and inputs.
 They are described using a pseudo-code.
-Implementations are not required to implement the standard using these abstractions.
-They are provided as a mechanism to concisely specify the required behaviors and error handling, not to require a particular abstraction in implementation.
+Implementations are not required to use these abstractions when implementing the standard.
+They are provided as a mechanism to concisely specify the required behaviors and error handling in a manner that separates the generic handshake proceedure from the specifics of any particular mode.

 #### Initiator Handshake Interface (IHI)